 Being light weight and compact they are easy to tow, and use much less fuel than you would towing a full size van.
 Often they are the same size as a 4WD (when travelling), so they don’t create more wind resistance or problems when towing through tight tracks.

 When you get to camp, they expand (up or out, or both) and you get more room (but still not a huge amount!).

 There’s lots to consider when buying a Hybrid, and for many people it comes down to a Caravan vs Hybrid Camper battle.
 Both have their benefits, and downsides, which we’ve covered in this post – Caravans vs Hybrid Campers.

 What do hybrid campers cost new?

-Imported hybrid campers start off around the $40,000 new, with fully Australian made ones starting around the $55,000, and heading upwards to around $180,000 depending on what you want to buy.
+Imported hybrid campers start off around the $40,000 new, with fully Australian made hybrid campers starting around the $55,000, and heading upwards to around $180,000 depending on what you want to buy.

-They jump significantly in pricing levels, with the imported ones at the cheapest end of the scale, some Aussie and Chinese made in the middle, and then the remaining high end Australian made ones (AOR/Complete Campsite) and then a couple of super high end (Bruder).
+They jump significantly in pricing levels, with the imported ones at the cheapest end of the scale, some Aussie and Chinese made in the middle, and then the remaining high end Australian made ones (AOR/Complete Campsite) and then a couple of super high end (Bruder Caravans).